 - Creating Support

 *On this date in 1930, the Association of Southern Women for the Prevention of Lynching (ASWPL) was founded.

 Activist Jesse Ames founded ASWPL with headquarters in Atlanta.
 The organization initially excluded Black women and appealed directly to white southern women to stop the lynching.
 The ASWPL secured the signatures of 40,000 southern women on its 'Pledge Against Lynching' (see below).
 Despite encountering hostile opposition and threats of violence, the women conducted petition drives, lobbying, and fundraising across the South to work against lynching.
 By 1940, more than 100 women's organizations had joined the movement against lynching.

 ASWPL Pledge: We declare lynching is an indefensible crime, destructive of all principles of government, hateful and hostile to every ideal of religion and humanity, debasing and degrading to every person involved...public opinion has accepted too easily the claim of lynchers and mobsters that they are acting solely in defense of womanhood.
-In light of the facts, we dare no longer to permit this claim to pass unchallenged nor allow those bent upon personal revenge and savagery to commit acts of violence and lawlessness in the name of women.
-We solemnly pledge ourselves to create a new public opinion in the South which will not condone, for any reason whatever, acts of mobs or lynchers.
+In light of the facts, we dare no longer permit this claim to pass unchallenged nor allow those bent upon personal revenge and savagery to commit acts of violence and lawlessness in the name of women.
+We solemnly pledge ourselves to create a new public opinion in the South that will not condone, for any reason whatever, acts of mobs or lynchers.
 We will teach our children at home, at school, and at church a new interpretation of law and religion; we will assist all officials in upholding their oath of office; and finally, we will join with every minister, editor, school teacher, and patriotic citizen in a program of education to eradicate lynching and mobs forever from our land. . .